symbolicdata/symbolicdata.github.io/PolynomialSystems.markdown

 #### About

 The *Polynomial Systems and Ideals* data collection contains information about systems of (commutative) polynomials and derived mathematical objects.
 We assume the user to **have semantic aware tools** to work with polynomials (that supply input and basic computation methods).
 Such tools are not part of the SymbolicData Collection.
 Our main semantic aware reference system is [Sage](http://www.sagemath.org/).
-An overview is given here: [PolynomialSystem.Sage](PolynomialSystem.Sage "wikilink")
+An overview is given here: [PolynomialSystems.Sage](PolynomialSystems.Sage "wikilink")

 **Polynomial systems** are given as XML sequences of polynomials in distributive form in case sensitive variable names x\_1,...,x\_n with integer coefficients, complying to syntactical restrictions defined in [Types.xsd](http://symbolicdata.org/XMLResources/Types.xsd).
 The polynomials can be directly read in by most of the CA systems via string import.
 The list of variables is part of the XML record.